Time: 14:00 - 17:00

 How will I be taught, and will there be any work outside the class?

-Each session there will be demonstrations ,discussions and practical work including group and individual exercises, allowing for some individual tutorial support.
+Each session there will be demonstrations ,discussions and practical work, like exercises both in the group and individually, allowing for some individual tutorial support.
 Periodically there will be forum sessions were we will look at each other’s work to discuss different aspects of editing/ filmmaking in general and the post-production process.
 Asking questions and commenting is encouraged at all times.
 Handbooks, manuals and worksheets are available.

 You will be taught with workshops, short lectures, practical exercises, tutorials and hand outs.
-Please note the City Lit uses Apple Mac computers in Film courses.
+Please note the City Lit uses Apple Mac computers in Digital arts, Graphics & Illustration and Photography.

 Are there any other costs?
 Is there anything I need to bring?